prrvchr/jdbcDriverOOo/README.md

 ### What has been done for version 1.1.6:

-You can now rename tables and views in Base.
+- You can now rename tables and views in Base.
 The configuration required for renaming for each embedded JDBC driver is stored only in the Drivers.xcu file.
-All JDBC drivers integrated into jdbcDriverOOo are capable of renaming tables or views and even some allow modifying the catalog or schema.
+- All JDBC drivers integrated into jdbcDriverOOo are capable of renaming tables or views and even some allow modifying the catalog or schema.
+- Many improvements.

 ### What remains to be done for version 1.1.6: